 An affordable housing scheme needs to be affordable to the occupiers so the build costs must be reasonable.
-This can usually only be achieved through the economies of scale of at least three homes being built at one time.
+This can usually only be achieved through the economies of scale of at least five homes being built at one time.
 It may be possible to have a larger scheme split between two sites but the viability of this will depend on the nature of the sites and any required infrastructure works.

 How much will be paid for the land?

 Exception Sites have a unique land value that is between agricultural values and ‘hope’ value.
 The price agreed for the land is important to ensure that the housing to be provided is affordable.
 One of our aims is to have a consistent approach to Exception Site land values to ensure that rural housing schemes are viable and affordable.
 This will generally be in the region of £10,000 per plot dependant upon site constraints.